nim-lang/website/jekyll/_posts/2019-09-23-version-100-released.md

 ## Exceptions to the rule

 We of course have to concede that there are exceptions.
-In certain serious cases, like for example when a security vulnerability is discovered in the standard library, we reserve the right to break code which uses it.
+In certain serious cases, for example if a security vulnerability is discovered in the standard library, we reserve the right to break code which uses it.